mikekap/wink-mqtt-rs/README.md

 ## Known Issues
  - Groups are not exposed.
- - This has only been tested with Z-Wave devices.
-It may not work in other scenarios.
-   This is very easy to fix, so please file issues with the output of `aprontest -l` and `aprontest -l -m <device_id>` from your Wink!
  - Does not send device details to Home Assistant, even though the data exists.
 PRs welcome!
  - `mqtts` support is untested.
- - Could be smarter about tailing log files (like wink-mqtt), but a resync every 10 seconds seems fine.
  - Don't publish status if nothing changed.
 Easy fix, if necessary.

 ## Uninstalling